Advanced-Architectures-UNIMORE/richie-sld-toolchain/README.md

 </p>
 </details>

 ## Useful Repositories

 ### AMD-Xilinx Open Hardware Competition 2023
-GenOv has been proposed in the 2023 edition of the AMD-Xilinx Open Hardware Competition.
+*GenOv* - the former name of the *Richie toolchain* - was proposed in the 2023 edition of the AMD-Xilinx Open Hardware Competition.
 ```
 Spoiler...
 																																												...We have not won! :-)
 ```
 Yet, we have released a [tutorial](https://github.com/gbellocchi/xil_open_hw_23) to help you familiarize yourself with our work.

 ### The HWPE Accelerator Interface
-The [PULP platform](https://github.com/pulp-platform) repository includes the components of the *Hardware Processing Engine* (*HWPE*) accelerator interface that GenOv leverages: [Streamer](https://github.com/pulp-platform/hwpe-stream) and [Controller](https://github.com/pulp-platform/hwpe-ctrl).
+The [PULP platform](https://github.com/pulp-platform) repository includes the components of the *Hardware Processing Engine* (*HWPE*) accelerator interface that Richie leverages: [Streamer](https://github.com/pulp-platform/hwpe-stream) and [Controller](https://github.com/pulp-platform/hwpe-ctrl).

 An example design of a [HWPE-based MAC accelerator](https://github.com/pulp-platform/hwpe-mac-engine) - as well as its [testbench](https://github.com/pulp-platform/hwpe-tb) - are available as well.
 Both can be adopted as starting points to better understand the *design principles* and *functionalities* of the HWPE interface.